hal-uw/gpu_variability_sc22_artifact/sec5c_pagerank/README.md

 ### Application Overview and Directory Structure
 We ran PageRank SPMV on input graph _rajat30_ (https://sparse.tamu.edu/Rajat/rajat30), an undirected graph for a circuit simulation problem.
 We ran it as a single-GPU application using NVIDIA V100 GPUs and allowed the application to run to completion.
 Because we only use one node, we do not need to use any `mpi` commands.

-See Pre-Requsities,
+For compiling and launching PageRank, please see sections _Pre-requisites_, _Build container image_ and _Run the application_

-Below is a breakdown of the this directory:
+Below is a breakdown of this directory:

 ```
 ├── sec5c_pagerank